wrench-project/wrench/doc/wrench_101.md

 # Customizing logging  #        {#wrench-101-logging}

-When running a WRENCH simulator you may notice that there is quite a bit of logging output.
-While logging output can be useful to inspect visually the way in which the simulation proceeds, it is also convenient to disable it (and it slows down the simulation!).
+When running a WRENCH simulator you may notice that there is no logging output.
+By default logging output is disabled, but it is often useful to enable it (remembering that it can slow down the simulation).
 WRENCH's logging system is a thin layer on top of SimGrid's logging system, and as such is controlled via command-line arguments.